medinaisrael-17/QuickMerch/README.md

 ### PWA

-* QuickMerch has been made a Progressive Web App through the use of a **service worker** and **webmanifest** allowing the website to cache necessary files.
+* Quick Merch has been made a Progressive Web App through the use of a **service worker** and **webmanifest** allowing the website to cache necessary files.

 ### Deployment

-QuickMerch has been deployed on Heroku with the domain registered under Google Domains.
+Quick Merch has been deployed on Heroku with the domain registered under Google Domains.
 Heroku has also provided an SSL Certificate allowing for even more security when accessing the site.

 ## Contributors